Eating Clean + A Seasonal Salad

-This year I want to focus on some super simple gluten-free recipes.
+This year I want to focus on some super simple gluten-free recipes and eating clean again.

-And highlight some of my favorite products I’ve found over the last eight years that make eating gluten-free so much easier and tastier.
+And highlight some of my favorite products I’ve found that make eating gluten-free so much easier and tastier.

 And we are starting with this seasonal winter salad made with local products we love.

 As you may know, after giving up dairy for several years I’ve introduced some goat cheese back into my diet again.
 And I’m so excited!

 There are so many different varieties of goat cheese now, too.

 We are moving toward a more plant based diet, too.
 Heavy on the veggies while finding some great new vegan products that fill those comfort food cravings – like vegan nacho sauce made with veggies. 🙂